26 Fantastic Family Things to Do in Portage MI

 10098 Shaver Rd, Portage, MI 49024

-This locally owned shop serves up some amazing ice cream and ice cream cakes for special occasions.
+This locally owned shop serves up some fantastic ice cream (made in-house) and ice cream cakes for special occasions.

 Portage Ice Cream Shop

-Enjoy Eclectic, Scratch Cooking at Full City Cafe
+12 – Enjoy Eclectic, Scratch Cooking at Full City Café

 7878 Oakland Dr, Portage, MI 49024

-Open since 1993, Full City Cafe is known for its unique meals made with fresh, local ingredients.
-Previous dishes include red pepper and prosciutto stuffed omelets with pesto or burgers smothered in Wisconsin cheese curds and bacon.
+Since 1993, Full City Café is known for its unique meals made with fresh, local ingredients.

 Full City Cafe Brunch